Physical Item Circulation Policy

 - The Library reserves the right to seek appropriate and reasonable action to recover materials, fines, replacement costs or fees through the use of courts, law enforcement, or collection agencies.
-If the amount owed is $100.00 or over, the patron will be referred to a collection agency.
+If the amount owed for unreturned materials and processing fees is $100.00 or over, the patron will be referred to a collection agency.
 Patrons referred to a collection agency shall be assessed a recovery fee in addition to all other costs or fees allowed by law to defray the cost of recovering delinquent accounts.

 - Patrons who wish to appeal fine assessments may appeal to the Library Director.
 Patrons not satisfied with this disposition may then appeal to the Library Board through the Library Director, who will forward the request to the Board along with staff recommendations.
 The Library Board shall make final determination of the matter.
 The patron shall be notified of this action in a timely manner.